dishantmalik/Security/Networking/DNS.md

-Read about domain lock in the domain management settings
+- Read about domain lock in the domain management settings
+- In order for integrating your website domain with CloudFlare, update the name server records in the domain provider to nameservers of CloudFlare.
+- Good practice while setting up domain, enable Automatic HTTPS rewrites to prevent access on HTTP.

 # Domain Name System